JerryLin828/JerryLin828.github.io/README.md

-# Jerry Lin - Personal Portfolio Website
+# Linrui Ma - Personal Portfolio Website

-A professional, modern personal portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
-Features a stunning 3D hero section, smooth animations, and a fully functional blog system.
+A professional, modern personal portfolio website showcasing my work in AI, deep learning, and chemistry.
+Built with Next.js 14, TypeScript, and Tailwind CSS.
+Features a stunning 3D hero section, smooth animations, and highlights from my research at MIT CSAIL and achievements in international chemistry olympiads.

 ## Features